 I had a salad, Boyfriend chose a sandwich and we each had a drink as well.
 The food was delicious and just what we needed.
 Enough to recharge our batteries but not so much that we needed a nap after.

 From Kleinmond we drove to our Hermanus accommodation, the One Marine Drive boutique hotel.
-We’d spend two nights there.
+We spent two nights there.

 The hotel is located across the street from the Cliff Path, a 12 km-long trail along that stretches from New Harbour to Grotto Beach and overlooks Hermanus Bay.
 It's also a safe 10-minute walk from the center of Hermanus, where there are plenty of restaurants.

 There are rooms with a sea view and a balcony and then there are pool rooms which have direct access to, indeed, the pool.
-We had one of those and this is what it looked like:
+We had one of those.

 Want to stay at the One Marine drive as well?
 Check prices and availability here.